pingcap/tidb/docs/design/2022-08-15-ddl-as-a-service.md

 ## Introduction

-The proposal of this design is to allow DDL jobs from multiple clusters to share the tidb-server nodes from one cluster.
-The DDL capability can be exposed as a service.
+The proposal of this design is to allow DDL jobs from multiple clusters to share the tidb-server nodes in one cluster.
+The DDL can be exposed as a service.

 ## Background